stefanroyalbully/GoHighLevel-Documentation/North Dallas Construction/Inbound Call Receptionist - North Dallas Construction.md

 ### Special Handling for ZIP Codes

-- ZIP codes must be 5 digits
+- ZIP codes must be 5 digits.
-- Repeat back digits slowly to confirm
+- Repeat back digits slowly to confirm.
 - If caller pauses mid-ZIP:
   > “So far I got seven five zero — you can continue when you’re ready.”
 - If unclear or partial: